François Letexier

-François Letexier (born 23 April 1989) is a French football referee who officiates in the Ligue 1.
-He has been a FIFA referee since 2017 and is ranked as a UEFA elite category referee.
+François Letexier (Note: /fr/) (born 23 April 1989) is a French football referee who has officiated in Ligue 1 since January 2016.
+He has been a FIFA referee since 2017 and is ranked as a UEFA elite category referee, and has taken charge in every major UEFA club and international-level tournament.
+He is also the youngest referee to officiate a UEFA Euro final, as he took charge of the UEFA Euro 2024 final when he was 35 years old.

-Refereeing career
+Life and career

+François Letexier was born on 23 April 1989 in the Bédée commune of Brittany, France.
+He is a lawyer with expertise in rental disputes and illegal occupation, and he also works as a court bailiff part-time.
+He is married, and a father of two sons.
-In 2016, Letexier began officiating in the Ligue 1.
-His first match as referee was on 23 January 2016 between Montpellier and Caen.
-In 2017, he was put on the FIFA referees list.
-He officiated his first senior international match on 23 March 2018 between Bulgaria and Bosnia and Herzegovina.

-In April 2019, he officiated 2019 UEFA Youth League final between Porto and Chelsea.

-On 20 May 2021, he refereed 2021 Coupe de France final between Monaco and Paris Saint-Germain.

-On 26 May 2021, as VAR, he officiated the 2021 UEFA Europa League final between Villarreal and Manchester United.
-He refereed three matches of the 2021 UEFA European Under-21 Championship (including the quarter-final between Portugal and Italy).
+Letexier was put on the FIFA referees list in 2017, and he officiated his first senior international match the following year between Bulgaria and Bosnia and Herzegovina.
+As a UEFA elite category referee, Letexier has officiated in every major club and international-level tournament, including the 2019 UEFA Youth League final between Porto and Chelsea; the 2021 Coupe de France final between Monaco and Paris Saint-Germain; the 2021 UEFA Europa League final between Villarreal and Manchester United as VAR, and the 2023 UEFA Super Cup between Manchester City and Sevilla.
+Letexier also refereed the 2026 UEFA Europa League final between SC Freiburg and Aston Villa, as well as three matches of the 2021 UEFA European Under-21 Championship, including the quarter-final between Portugal and Italy.

+Games officiated

+Ligue 1 and Ligue 2 matches

-On 20 August 2022, Letexier refereed the Ligue 2 match between Saint-Étienne and Le Havre where he issued four red cards to three of Saint-Etienne's players: Anthony Briançon, Mathieu Cafaro and Etienne Green, and a member of the Saint-Etienne staff.
+On 23 January 2016, Letexier began officiating in Ligue 1; his first match was between Montpellier and Caen.
+On 20 August 2022, Letexier refereed a Ligue 2 match between Saint-Étienne and Le Havre, issuing red cards to three Saint-Étienne players (Anthony Briançon, Mathieu Cafaro and Etienne Green) and a member of the Saint-Étienne staff.

-On 23 October 2022, Letexier was the subject of controversy during Ligue 1 match between Nice and Nantes.
-At the 19th minute, he did not award a penalty to Nantes when the ball hit both of Mattia Viti's arms.
-Near the end of the match, he awarded a controversial penalty to Nice when the ball hit Jean-Charles Castelletto's arm.
-Letexier showed red cards to Nantes' Kader Bamba and their goalkeeper Alban Lafont (who received a second yellow card after the match ended).
+Letexier was the subject of scrutiny following the Week 12 Ligue 1 match between Nice and Nantes on 19 October 2022.
+In the 19th minute, he did not award a penalty to Nantes when the ball hit both of Mattia Viti's arms within the six-yard box.
+Near the end of the match, he awarded a penalty to Nice when the ball hit Jean-Charles Castelletto's arm.
+Letexier issued seven yellow cards in total, and showed red cards to Nantes' Kader Bamba and their goalkeeper Alban Lafont.
 Days later, after receiving death threats on social media, Letexier defended his decisions in an interview with L'Équipe.

-On 16 August 2023, he was the referee for the 2023 UEFA Super Cup between Manchester City and Sevilla.

-On 9 April 2024, he refereed the first leg of the UEFA Champions League quarterfinal knockout tie between Real Madrid and Manchester City at the Santiago Bernabéu Stadium, which finished 3-3.

-In the same month, Letexier was selected to officiate at the Men's Olympic Games football tournament in Paris.
-Weeks later, he was also selected to officiate at UEFA Euro 2024 in Germany.

-In May 2024, he officiated the Olympic intercontinental play-off between Indonesia and Guinea, qualifying the latter for the Olympics for the first time since 1968.
-Also, he sent off Indonesia's then-coach Shin Tae-yong, who argued with Letexier's decision to award Guinea a second penalty.